 Be kind and courteous.
 You wouldn’t believe the things they’ve heard due to customers attempting to bully their way to an offer.
 It doesn’t affect them personally what discount they give you, and it’s in their best interest to keep you going.

-Prices can vary from the province, region, postal code, and the type of building you’re in.
+Prices can vary on the province, region, postal code, and the type of building you’re in.
 Please keep that in mind.
 The best thing you can do is approach a competing provider and see what they have to offer.
 Be very specific with your needs (channels, internet, speeds, phone features, etc) with the other provider and see the price they give you.
 You’d be surprised how easy it would be for Rogers to match or beat it.

 Roger’s Current Internet Promotions

 The best way to get a good deal is to call and complain.
 Threaten to cancel and you’ll get transferred to the Loyalty Department, which has the authorization to do some great things for you to keep you as a customer.

 I will also tell you before you call to shop around – find a comparable package at the cost you want and make your argument that you’ve been with them a long time but have had X issues in the past and you talked to X company who offered X discount to switch to earn your business so you wanted to see what they could offer.
 This has worked for me every time.

 So had popular TV + North American calling and + 500u for 62.14 + 22.59 + 28.24 = 112.97 (taxes inc.) respectively.
 The best I could do after cancelations and ambassador team and a whole mess of a new account being created was Starter tv + International calling + 500u for 51.98 + 22.06 + 50.68 – credits = 109.97.

 Another rep offered me 129.60 for the popular tv and said would credit $100 for March and $100 for May to make up the difference.
 The issue is I have to call again next year and don’t want to do that.